frankrowe/mssql2pg/README.md

 # mssql2pg

-Convert create scripts from MSSQL to PostgreSQL.
+This tool will let you take `create table` scripts from Microsoft SQL Server and make them work for PostgreSQL.

 Loosely follows [Microsoft SQL Server to PostgreSQL Migration by Ian Harding](http://wiki.postgresql.org/wiki/Microsoft_SQL_Server_to_PostgreSQL_Migration_by_Ian_Harding#Tables)